The legal responsibilities to ensure that employers do not discriminate against lesbian, gay, bisexual, and trans staff.

 By signing up to the Mental Health Charter, you will be able to put in place the correct policies, practices, and procedures which will greatly help you to create an open and inclusive culture that shows respect for those with mental ill health.

-The Equality Commission can also provide you with free information and training resources to help you to meet the charter commitments.
+The Equality Commission can also provide you with free information and training resources to help you meet the charter commitments.